antikrem/antikrem.github.io/_posts/2020-12-21-Solving_Two_Body_Intercept_in_2D.md

     return theta
 end
 ```
+This implementation will only return the closest solution, and returns `nil` on no solution.

 # Application
 This was originally derived for a bullet pattern that predicts the player's movement.
 The idea being this encourages quick reaction time, control over movement and understanding of mechanics to quickly change direction.